janschloss/adventofcode/readme.md

 Here I document my journey through the [Advent of Code (AoC)](https://adventofcode.com) challenges.
 Advent of Code is an annual set of Christmas-themed programming puzzles that cover a wide range of skills and concepts.
 It's a great way to improve your coding abilities, learn new algorithms, and get into the festive spirit.

 **Disclaimer:** The code in this repository is part of my learning journey with lower level languages, exploring new concepts and solving puzzles.
 It is not intended to represent production-grade code or best practices.
-In my professional work I deliver high quality code stemming from almost a decade of experience in the TypeScript ecosystem.
+In my professional work I deliver high quality code stemming from almost a decade of experience in the Node.js ecosystem.

 ## Goal